weshayutin/oooq-warp/README.md

-# A warper for OOOQ
+# A warper for TripleO-QuickStart

-An oooq wrapper (centos7 container) that makes oooq thinking it's running at centos, not ubuntu or the like.
+An OOOQ wrapper (centos7 container) that makes oooq thinking it's running at centos, not ubuntu or the like.
 While in fact it operates the host's libvirt and nested kvm, if configured.
 Just like containerized nova-compute